-- Immunodeficiency — where the body’s immune system is weakened and either underreacts to infections or reacts ineffectively
+- Immunodeficiency —the body’s immune system is weakened and either underreacts to infections or reacts ineffectively

-- Autoimmune responses — where specialized infection-fighting white blood cells, including B cells and T cells (the body’s adaptive immune system), incorrectly recognize the body’s own cells and tissues as infective agents, attacking and damaging them
+- Autoimmune responses —specialized infection-fighting white blood cells, including B cells and T cells (the body’s adaptive immune system), incorrectly recognize the body’s own cells and tissues as infective agents, attacking and damaging them

-- Autoinflammatory responses — where the white blood cells that respond first to infections (neutrophils, macrophages and natural killer cells — the body’s innate immune system) overrespond to indications of infection by secreting excessive levels of inflammatory molecules without triggering an effective immune response to eliminate the infection
+- Autoinflammatory responses —the white blood cells that respond first to infections (neutrophils, macrophages and natural killer cells — the body’s innate immune system) overrespond to indications of infection by secreting excessive levels of inflammatory molecules without triggering an effective immune response to eliminate the infection

 An immune dysregulation disorder can involve one, two or all three of these problem immune responses.